modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-1.md

 </center>

 The Physics Nobel Prize was awarded in 1926 to Jean Baptiste Perrin (1870-1942) "for his work on the discontinuous structure of matter, and especially for his discovery of sedimentation equilibrium".
-In what follows, we describe the title of his Nobel Lecture and its corresponding subtitles.
-The complete texts of the sections whose subtitles are underlined are included in Appendix 7.1.
+In what follows, we describe the title of his Nobel Lecture and its corresponding subtitles. .
+The complete texts of the sections with subtitles in boldface are included in Appendix 7.1.
 Next we include an official text describing the work made by Perrin which was published in the web page of the Nobel Foundation.
 The references of these documents are given in MLA format at the end of the chapter.

 !!! tip "Jean Baptiste Perrin (1870-1942)."